zama-ai/concrete/docs/core-features/bit_extraction.md

 ### Reuse of Intermediate Extracted Bits

-**Key Concept**: Common sub-expression elimination is applied to intermediate extracted bits.
+Common sub-expression elimination is applied to intermediate extracted bits.

 **Implications:**